-Temperatures and humidity specifications preclude condensation on any WREN V part.
+Temperatures and humidity specifications preclude condensation on any WREN V HH part.
 Altitude and atmospheric pressure specifications are referenced to a standard day at 58.7°F (14.8°C).
-Maximum Wet Bulb temperature is 82°F (28°C).
+Corresponding maximum Wet Bulb temperature is 82°F (28°C).